The Big Society Capital governance structure includes a number of committees which have key roles.

 Big Society Capital has established three other operational committees:

 Executive Committee Chaired by the CEO, responsible for the day-to-day running of Big Society Capital.
-The members of the Executive Committee are Big Society Capital’s CEO, Chief Financial Officer, Chief Investment Officer, Deputy Chief Investment Officer, Head of Strategy and Market Development, Head of Origination and Head of Engagement.
+The members of the Executive Committee are Big Society Capital’s CEO, Chief Financial Officer, Chief Investment Officer, Deputy Chief Investment Officer, Head of Origination and Head of Engagement.

 Investment Committee Chaired by the CEO or the designated Deputy Chair, responsible for making investments and for the performance of Big Society Capital’s portfolio of investments and reporting its activity to the board.
 All investments made over £10 million also require approval by the Board.